Austin Credit Card Fraud Lawyers

 The seriousness of the offense can escalate the charges you face.
 For example, larger scale fraud or causing significant financial damage could lead to even more severe penalties under Texas law.
 Always remember, the specific circumstances of how the card was used, who was affected, and how much was stolen or fraudulently charged play a critical role in determining the exact penalty.

-What is Fraudulent Use or Possession of Credit Card Information?
+What Is Fraudulent Use or Possession of Credit Card Information?

 Under Texas Penal Code Section 32.315, fraudulent use or possession of credit card information involves several actions that you might commit to harm or deceive someone else.
 If you use, possess, transfer, or get credit card or debit card information without the consent of the card owner, you are committing fraud.
 This includes handling counterfeit cards—cards that appear genuine but aren't issued by an authorized issuer, have been altered, or display incorrect information about the cardholder or account.